 The Eastern Local School District was officially formed on October 5, 1959 by a vote of the Pike County Board of Education.
-The District was a consolidation of the Beaver, Stockdale, and Union Local School Districts.
-The District covers approximately 107 square miles.
-Most of the District is located in Pike County.
-Portions of the District, however, extend into both Jackson and Scioto Counties.
+The district was a consolidation of the Beaver, Stockdale, and Union Local School Districts.
+The district covers approximately 107 square miles.
+Most of the district is located in Pike County with portions extending into both Jackson and Scioto counties.

-The newly formed Eastern District built a new high school near the intersection of Tile Mill Road and Beaver Pike.
-The District, for many years, utilized the Beaver and Stockdale buildings for the K-8 grades, and the new high school for grades 9-12.
+The newly formed Eastern district built a new high school near the intersection of Tile Mill Road and Beaver Pike.
+The district, for many years, utilized the Beaver and Stockdale buildings for grades K-8, and the new high school for grades 9-12.

 In 1997, voters approved a bond issue to fund the local portion of a state-sponsored project that resulted in the construction of the current facility.
 That facility, which houses all grades, opened in 2002, and is also located on the Tile Mill property.
-Upon completion of the new K-12 facility, the Beaver and Stockdale buildings were not razed.
-Those buildings, no longer owned by the District, serve their respective communities in a variety of non-school capacities.
-The former Union School is now a nursing home.
+Upon completion of the new K-12 facility, the Beaver and Stockdale buildings were note razed.
+Those buildings, no longer owned by the district, served their respective communities in a variety of non-school capacities.

-Currently, the District serves about 800 students, including a portion of the juniors and seniors who attend the Pike County Joint Vocational School.
-The District has about 100 employees, which includes administrators, teachers, and support personnel such as custodians, cooks, bus drivers, secretaries, and aides.
+Currently, the district serves over 800 students, including a portion of the juniors and seniors who attend the Pike County Career Technology Center.
+The district employs over 120 staff members, including administrators, teachers, and support personnel such as custodians, cooks, bus drivers, secretaries, and aides.